tensorflow/tensorboard/tensorboard/http_api.md

 Returns environment in which the TensorBoard app is running.

-The `data_location` is a user-readable string describing the source from which TensorBoard is reading data, such as a directory on disk or a SQLite database.
+The `data_location` is a user-readable string describing the source from which TensorBoard is reading data, such as a directory on disk.

 Example response:

     {
       "window_title": "Custom Name",
-      "data_location": "sqlite:/Users/tbuser/some_session.sqlite"
+      "data_location": "/Users/tbuser/tensorboard_data/"
     }